Lecturer of Theatre

 Julia Devine is a cultural organizer, creative leader, and interdisciplinary arts practitioner with over 20 years of experience as a performer, director, teacher, writer, musician, and nonprofit manager.
 She is a lecturer of acting and directing in the theatre department at SUNY Plattsburgh.
 Recent productions with the college include co-directing 9 to 5 The Musical! at the Strand Center for the Arts, which honored local working women, and directing a new multilingual version of Our Town by Thornton Wilder (with Spanish translations by Nilo Cruz), which featured the Plattsburgh State Gospel Choir and Fuerza, the Black and Latinx student union.

 Active in local community development, Julia co-founded Outside Art: Plattsburgh Public Art Project, now responsible for producing over 15 murals.
+She is also a licensed financial advisor with Lomanto Provost Financial Advisors.
 She led the former Center for Community Engagement at SUNY Plattsburgh where she directed a site-specific version of Topdog/Underdog; she also won a National Endowment for the Arts Big Read grant to produce and direct a community-wide reading festival celebrating Louise Erdrich’s The Round House in partnership with the Akwesasne Library and Cultural Center.
 Her work in cultural development earned her a National Arts Strategies Creative Community Fellowship in association with the Kresge Foundation and the University of Pennsylvania’s School of Public Policy and Practice.
 Julia received her M.F.A. in Theatre from Harvard University’s Institute for Advanced Theatre Training in association with the American Repertory Theatre and Moscow Art Theatre School.

 She has served professional apprenticeships with the Arden Theatre Company in Philadelphia and Arena Stage in Washington, DC, and co-founded the former Crescendo Theatre Company in Philadelphia.
 She has also worked professionally as an actress (film, stage, and commercials) in Washington, DC, Toronto, Philadelphia, New York, Boston, Moscow and Los Angeles and as a musician/composer (piano and accordion).